hyperhq/docs.hypercontainer.io/why_hyper.md

 ## Performance

 When VMs take tens of seconds to boot, Hyper is able to launch instances in ***sub-second***.
-Also, Hyper requires the ***minimal resource footprint***: ~12MB mem, which means higher density: run hundreds of Hyper instances on a server, where a dozens of VMs would overload.
+Also, Hyper requires the ***slimmed resource footprint***: 28MB RAM, which means higher density: run hundreds of Hyper instances on a server, where a dozens of VMs would overload.

 ## Secure